 TU Law’s graduate LL.M. curriculum focuses on energy and natural resources law, environmental law, Indian (Native American) self-determination, and tribal economic development.
 The programs are designed to provide opportunities for in-depth research and study for legal professionals who already hold a JD or LLB degree.

 Degree Candidates pursuing these courses of study will have many interdisciplinary opportunities, and benefit from TU’s legacy as a center for research and its diverse programs in energy engineering, energy business, energy and environmental law and policy, and Indian law, and information security.
 TU Law offers unmatched resources for a lawyer seeking an advanced degree.
 These resources include:

 - Specialized library collection in Indian and indigenous law, energy law, and natural resource law

-- Full-time professors who are experts in these areas and who are published in the
+- Full-time professors who are experts in these areas and who are published

 - Certificates in Native American Law and Sustainable Energy and Resource Law